 FOR THOSE READERS who have their own WordPress sites, I assume you occasionally do what I (alas) consistently do: mistakenly click the Publish button on the right side of your Edit Post work page when you meant to click the Save Draft button.
 To overstate the situation: leaving the Publish button exposed is like leaving a gun lying around with the safety off.
 READ MORE

 THE BIG BANG THEORY is an endlessly rewatchable show: aside from the fabulous characters and the intertwining of their personal lives, the dialog is chock-a-block full of humor of all sorts, from the zany to the kind that requires the viewer either have a reasonable IQ or access to the Internet to look things up.
-And there’s so much sexual humor, blatant and innuendo.
 READ MORE

 WORDPRESS.
 I don’t write about it because I am not technically qualified to say much.
 All my sites were built by me using WordPress and are maintained by me.
 I was able to follow most directions, even though many were poorly written.
 It took too much time and was unnecessarily difficult and frustrating—five years and five blogs later and I am still a novice who is continually confounded!
 READ MORE